thisisWooyeol/thisiswooyeol.github.io/_projects/SoftQLearning.md

     </div>
 </div>
 <div class="caption">
-    figure from Reinforcement Learning with Deep Energy-Based Policies
+    Figure from Reinforcement Learning with Deep Energy-Based Policies
 </div>

 *IMO, target policy parameters $$ \bar{\phi} $$ are intended to sample an action in line 7.*